Finding a Job Off Campus

 Any student hired for any other off-campus employer not participating in our Off-Campus FWS Program is an employee of that off-campus employer, and payment is a matter between the student and that employer.

-More information on these job listings can be found on the BC Career Center's website.
+More information on these job and internship listings can be found on the BC Career Center’s website.

 Note: We urge you not to accept any offer until you are certain of the duties and requirements of the job, as well as the salary and hours of that job and extent of your commitment.
 Any student hired is an employee of that employer and not an employee of Boston College.
 Student Services does not refer or match students to any specific job.